Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 Simple, flexible, and perfect for variable income

 A SEP IRA (Simplified Employee Pension IRA) is the retirement plan designed for simplicity.
 You can literally open one in 30 minutes online.
-There's no annual compliance filing, no complex rules, and no required contributions every year—you contribute what you can, when you can.
+There's no annual compliance filing, no complex rules, and no required contributions every year, you contribute what you can, when you can.
 For a freelancer with inconsistent income or someone who just wants to keep things straightforward, a SEP IRA is the obvious choice.

 How Much Can You Contribute?

-SEP IRA Contributions by Income Level (2024)
+SEP IRA Contributions by Income Level (2026, unincorporated owner)

 Why "Employer Contributions" Matter

 Here's a distinction that confuses people: SEP IRA contributions are always classified as "employer contributions."
 This doesn't mean your business is different from a 401(k).
 What it means is that the money comes directly from your business profit, not from a reduction in your salary.
-You're not setting aside part of a paycheck—the entire contribution comes from business earnings.
+You're not setting aside part of a paycheck, the entire contribution comes from business earnings.
 This actually makes SEP IRAs more flexible than 401(k)s, because you can adjust contributions year-to-year based on actual profit, not a predetermined salary amount.

 The Real Advantage: Simplicity in Variable Income Years